Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-inkrecognizer/README.md

 #### ApplicationType

-InkRecognizer is capable to recognize ink that are mixed of writing and drawing.
+InkRecognizer can recognize ink strokes that are a mix of writing and drawing.
 However, if application is certain about user input, it can specify the applicationType.
 E.g., a form filling app expects all user input to be writing.

 ```TypeScript
 enum ApplicationKind {